André-Charles Brottier

 André-Charles Brottier (1751–1798), was a French royalist who sought the violent overthrow of the Directory.

-He was born to wealthy parents in town of Tannay, Nièvre in 1751.
+He was born to wealthy parents in town of Tannay, Nivernais in 1751.
 He left the town following a fire which destroyed most of his father's property.
-In 1794 he was recruited into the "Paris Agency" - an organisation set up by Spanish ambassador, Fernan Nunes, to provide intelligence for his government.
+In 1794 he was recruited into the "Paris Agency" - an organisation set up by the ambassador for Spain, Fernan Nunes, to provide intelligence for his government.
 It was subsequently taken over by the Comte d'Antraigues.